Gold Trading Signals – A Beginner’s Guide, Part 2

 The terminal is divided into short-term and long-term signals

-In the terminal you’ll see all the necessary information like the particular instrument (currency pair, equity index, or commodity), action (Buy or Sell), status (Get Ready, Active, or Closed), and the stop loss and take profit levels.
+In the terminal, you’ll see all the necessary information you need to trade, like the particular instrument (currency pair, equity index, or commodity), action (Buy or Sell), status (Get Ready, Active, or Closed), and the stop loss and take profit levels.
 Additional information is displayed in the comments column.

 When the status flashes “Active” the signal is ready to be copied to your personal trading account.

 You can open the trade at the market price with a pre-set stop loss and take profit according to the parameters of the signal.
-It’s always safer to at least set your stop loss before opening the trade.
-This is just in case a sharp market move suddenly moves against your trade before you can place your stop loss order.
+It’s always safer to set your stop loss as you open the trade.
+This is a preventative measure that protects you against sharp market moves before you can set your stop loss order.

-In certain circumstances our analysts may close the position manually, in which case the following comment will appear in the comments box: “The signal was closed manually at xxx price”.
+In certain circumstances, our analysts may close the position manually due to something they’ve spotted, in which case the following comment will appear in the comments box: “The signal was closed manually at x price”.

-This message gives you time to open up that particular instrument’s chart and order entry box while the analysts are going through their final checks.
+This message gives you time to open up that particular instrument’s chart and order ticket while the analysts are going through their final checks.

 This is just a brief guide on how to utilize our free and premium gold trading signals.
 For more details and information about our signal service program, please follow this link: How to Use Our Forex Signals.